ghgemmer/Halloween/README.md

 (Note: do not have the back air cylinder powered by air when doing this as the period between transitions is 1 second)
 * Displaying Pitch difference continually between any two IMUs - Runs when AdafruitImusPitchDiffEnabled is true.
 Setup by command "ImusShowPitchDiff ..."

-The Arduino compiler by default puts large constants declared with the 'const ...' directive in program memory and then transfers them to RAM at startup to access them in the code like any other variable.
-So to avoid chewing up the limited 8K bytes of RAM space of the Mega 2560, the user can instead place large constants in program memory by using the macro PROGMEMSECTION2 along with the 'const' directive and then accesses the constant by using the pgm_get_far_address function.
+The Arduino compiler by default places large constants declared with the 'const ...' directive in program memory and then transfers them to RAM at startup to access them in the code like any other variable.
+So to avoid chewing up the limited 8K bytes of RAM space of the Mega 2560, the user can instead place large constants in program memory by using the macro PROGMEMSECTION2 along with the 'const' directive and then access these constants by using the pgm_get_far_address function.
 While cumbersome to use, it does keep RAM from being chewed up by constants.

 ## Classes